CassivsGabriellis/crypto-vote-interface/README.md

 - **main.go**: This is the main entry point of the application.
 It sets up the server, initializes the database, and registers the API endpoints for handling different requests.

 - **database.go**: This file contains the logic to initialize the database connection.
-It uses the "github.com/go-sql-driver/mysql" package to connect to a MySQL database.
+It uses the [Go MySQL Driver](https://github.com/go-sql-driver/mysql) package to connect to a MySQL database.

 - **crypto_currency_model.go**: This file defines the CryptoCurrency struct, which represents the structure of a cryptocurrency entry.

 - **crypto_currency_service.go**: This file contains the main business logic for handling various API requests related to cryptocurrencies.
 It implements the CRUD (Create, Read, Update, Delete) operations for cryptocurrencies and interacts with the database to perform these operations.

 - **crypto_currency_service_test.go**: This file contains unit tests for the CryptoCurrencyService methods.
-It uses the [go-sqlmock](github.com/DATA-DOG/go-sqlmock) package to mock the database and test the service's functionality.
+It uses the [Go SQLmock](https://github.com/DATA-DOG/go-sqlmock) package to mock the database and test the service's functionality.

 ## Database Schema